XiaojingGeorgeZhang/OBCA/AutonomousParking/README.md

 ### Note
-1. This code has been tested on Julia 0.5, and might not run on any other Julia versions.
+1. This code has been tested on Julia 0.5 and 0.6, and might not run on any other Julia versions.

 2. For best results, run code in Julia terminal